 |Creator:||Confederate States of America.
 Constitutional Convention.
 (1861)|

-Constitution for the provisional government of the Confederate States of America, 1883.
-MS 2678.
-Hargrett Rare Book and Manuscript Library, The University of Georgia Libraries.
+Confederate States of America constitution, ms 1512.
+Hargrett Rare Book and Manuscript Library, University of Georgia Libraries.

 Due to fragility and rarity this item is not available for general access.